You Must Report your injury to your employer as soon as possible.

-If you were injured on the job, your doctor, your employer and AmFed want to help you to return to productive work as soon as medically reasonable.
-For the return-to-work process to work, however, you must play an active role.
+RETURN TO WORK > If you were injured on the job, your doctor, your employer and AmFed want to help you to return to productive work as soon as medically reasonable.
+For this process to work, you must play an active role.

 Communicate with your employer.
 Keep your employer updated on your recovery.
 Tell them if you need extra help recovering and returning to work.

 Be open to alternative work.
 You might not be able to do your regular job immediately after a workplace injury.
 If not, your doctor could release you to perform alternative work while you recover.
 If your employer makes a bona fide offer of employment that meets your doctor's restrictions and you refuse, you might lose your workers' comp income benefits.